bwinkers/arkoa/README.md

       |-controllers
         |-index.js - Loads configured controllers
         |-{service_name}
-            |-services.json - Defines the service and connects Swagger definitions with handler functions within the models.
+            |-services.json - Defines the service in Swagger with handler info.
-        |-models - All the logic of the app is containe din mdoels here
+        |-models - All the logic of the app is contained in models here

     output
-      |-swagger.json - The Swagger spec file created by combining the patsh defined for each service controller.
+      |-swagger.json - The Swagger spec file created from service controller

 ### Documentation